 After so many years of working with transparent paints and markers, I'm pretty darned good at predicting what A + B is going to equal.
 It's hard to surprise me at this point.

 At a certain point of experience, artists develop intrinsic color sensitivity.
 Just like a baker knows how to make chocolate cake without measuring ingredients and brick layers can sense when something isn't plumb, color is my job and I mix colors by feel now more than by reason.
 Once you've been doing it a while, mixing color is like breathing, if you have to think it through, something's wrong.

-And yet, once I sat down and started the darned project, I found that it wasn't a waste of time.
+yet, once I sat down and started the darned Chart, I found that it wasn't a waste of time.

 For starters, the process of painting without the pressure to produce a specific result was unusual for me.

 It's rare that I simply lay down color without worrying about creating a likeness of something.